Docker

 ENTRYPOINT command param1 param2 |

-will have an effect.
+Only the last ENTRYPOINT instruction in the Dockerfile will have an effect.

 Exec form ENTRYPOINT example

-to set fairly stable default commands and arguments and then use either form of CMD
+You can use the exec form of ENTRYPOINT to set fairly stable default commands and arguments and then use either form of CMD to set additional defaults that are more likely to be changed.

 FROM ubuntu |

-When you run the container, you can see that top
+When you run the container, you can see that top is the only process:

 docker run -it --rm --name test top -H |

-To examine the result further, you can use docker exec
+To examine the result further, you can use docker exec:

 docker exec -it test ps aux |